 Secret Flying offers unbeatable but random deals for flights all over the world.
 It is especially useful for people with flexibility on their travel dates and open to several destinations.

 Idealist and Devex are both databases that put you in touch with a wide range of volunteer opportunities, internships, and even paid jobs around the world.
 Idealist.org is how I found my job in Tanzania, Kenya, and New York.

 Charity Navigator is a source to help keep your conscious clear when choosing organizations to work/volunteer with.
 They do all the hard groundwork of researching and digging up any dirt on a non-profit so that you can focus on other things!

-Disclaimer: If you use any of my links, it doesn’t cost you anything extra, but I get a small commission which helps me afford to keep posting travel tips for free! 🙂
+Disclaimer: Some of my links are affiliate links, it doesn’t cost you anything extra to book or purchase anything through them, but I get a small commission which helps me afford to keep posting travel tips for free! 🙂